munificent/craftinginterpreters/book/calls-and-functions.md

 print out of each function that was still executing when the program died and where the execution was at the point that it died.
-Now that we have a call stack and we've convienently stored each function's name, we can show that entire stack when a runtime error disrupts the harmony of our existence.
-It looks like
+Now that we have a call stack and we've convienently stored each function's name, we can show that entire stack when a runtime error disrupts the harmony of the user's existence.
+It looks like this:
-this:

 ^code runtime-error-stack (2 before, 2 after)